KaioHSG/SsdSlowMark/README.md

   [![Report Chart](https://github.com/KaioHSG/gui-ssd-slow-mark/assets/96930584/eb944387-3238-46ed-ada2-d799fbda70d4)](#)

 * Raw metrics are collected into CSV files.
 You may use them to build aggregated data for multiple drives in Excel or similar tool.

+## User results

+You can post your results and discuss them on the [results](https://github.com/KaioHSG/gui-ssd-slow-mark/discussions/categories/results) page.

+## Problems & bugs

+You can post your problems and bugs on the [problems & bugs](https://github.com/KaioHSG/gui-ssd-slow-mark/discussions/categories/problems-bugs) page.
+(Note: the program has been forked, so I don't have full knowledge to solve more complex problems, but I should try to fix any inconsistencies.)

 ## Credits